CustomAP/dev-utils-vs-code-extension/README.md

 - **Lorem Ipsum Generator:**
   Generate placeholder text using Lorem Ipsum, perfect for filling in content during design and development stages to visualize layout and typography.

+- **Diff Checker:**
+  Compare and highlight differences between two sets of text or code in a Git-styled format, making it easy to review changes and track modifications.

 ## Why Use Dev Utilities?

 - **Productivity Boost:** Perform complex data transformations without leaving your code editor.